 No easy way to communicate risks of climate change, new research finds

 Singapore, 2 February 2023 (Thursday) – There is no easy way to engage with the general public to communicate the risks of climate change, according to a new study.
 Contrary to the adage of ‘seeing is believing’, individuals who saw what the future impacts of climate change may look like were not positively motivated to make behavioural changes.
-This was particularly true for climate sceptics[1] and for individuals who already live more climate-friendly and sustainable lives.
+This was particularly true for climate sceptics and individuals who already live more climate-friendly lives.

 Why Singaporeans have a taste for lab-grown meat